 Having a knowledgeable personal injury lawyer guiding you after a serious pedestrian accident in north Alabama can make a world of difference.
 Our attorneys treat each client with individual respect and attention.
 If you choose Morris, King & Hodge, P.C., you will have the legal knowledge and skill of a Huntsville law firm which other attorneys and legal publications have recognized for exceptional legal service.
+Call us at 256-677-4376 to schedule a free consultation.

 Our attorneys will conduct a detailed investigation to determine exactly how your pedestrian accident occurred.
 We will gather evidence and identify all the potentially responsible parties.
 We will interview witnesses and obtain the driver’s cell phone records if warranted to determine whether the driver was distracted at the time of the accident.
 Distracted driving may be proven in other ways.
 For example, a lack of skid marks at a crosswalk may indicate the motorist was not looking at the road and did not try to brake before hitting a pedestrian.